Top places to live in Hertfordshire Hitchin

 Hip Hitchin is a beautiful market town in North Herts, built on the banks of the River Hiz.
 It’s historic – with narrow winding streets, gorgeous architecture and a traditional market square – but also oh-so-trendy.
 There’s also plenty of green space in which to sit with your high-end coffee and watch the world go by.
 Oh, and the commute to London or Cambridge is a cinch.

 You won’t go hungry in Hitchin, that’s for sure.
 For the coffee connoisseur, there’s the Hitchin Coffee Lab, Wakelin and Son (part of a vintage shop) and Fussey and Baer.
 If it’s a stronger drink you’re after, there’s The Snug cocktail bar, The Speakeasy (accessed through a cleverly disguised door), the Beer Shop.
-If you’re after a pub, try the Kite at Red Hart, The Vic or The Radcliffe Arms.
-And, if you make it to dinner (after all those cocktails/craft beers), why not try Los Reyes or Bar Azita for tapas, Lussmanns for stylish European cuisine, Cantina Carnitas for Mexican street food, Bosphorous or Mevan for delicious Turkish food, or Hermitage Rd, set in an old BALLROOM.
+If you’re after a pub, try the Kite at Red Hart, Muddy Award Winner 2021 – The Vic or The Radcliffe Arms.
+And, if you make it to dinner (after all those cocktails/craft beers), why not try Los Reyes or Bar Azita for tapas, Lussmanns for stylish European cuisine, Cantina Carnitas for Mexican street food, Bosphorous or Mevan for delicious Turkish food, or, another Muddy Award winner, Hermitage Rd, set in an old BALLROOM.
 As you can see, there’s oodles of choice.

-The town is home to an exciting number of great independents, including Etcetera; Vinegar Hill; Gatwards Jewellers; Allingham’s Butcher; the awesome Quotidien Bakery, Rubarb Boutique, and The Haberdashery.
-Hitchin also offers a large collection of trendy East-London-style vintage stores (e.g. Jolly Brown and H-town Rags), plus two enormous vintage emporiums, including Vintage Bay.
-And for wine, head to the wonderful Wee Vinoteca.
+The town is home to an exciting number of great independents, including funky gift shop (and, yep, another Muddy Award winner!)
+Treat yo’ Self; Wilde Jewellery; Allingham’s Butcher; the awesome Quotidien Bakery, two-time Muddy Award winner, Rubarb Boutique, the quirky and colourful Riot Lounge and crafter’s dream, The Haberdashery.
+Hitchin also offers a large collection of trendy East-London-style vintage stores (e.g. Jolly Brown and H-town Rags), plus two fab vintage emporiums, including Vintage Bay.
+And for wine, head to the wonderful Wee Vinoteca which runs tastings and events too.
 Regular events are also held in the Market Square throughout the year – so there’s a good dose of community spirit in the air.
-Hurrah!

 AVERAGE HOUSE PRICE

-The average price for Hitchin property stands at a very fair £392,289.
-So, you’re looking at £400-500k for spacious terraces and £700,000 + for the grander properties.
+The average price for Hitchin property stands at a reasonable £454,011.
+So, you’re looking at £450-550k for spacious terraces and £700,000 + for the grander properties.
 Not bad at all for such a happening place.
-Need a local agent?
-Contact Putterills or Your Move – both Hitchin experts.

 BEST KEPT SECRET